norrova/Lyppy/README.md

 > Based on Python Application Layouts: A Reference by Kyle Stratis
 > https://realpython.com/python-application-layouts/

-A simple, fast and efficient python library to create some project
+A simple, fast and efficient cli program to create some project

 ## How to install
 ```bash